DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Description: Fortify yourself even further, adjusting your shield or summoning magical armor.
    - Size: Minor or Major
    - Mechanic: Add 1/2 AP (Minor/Major) to yourself.
-This effect does not stack with other Powers, but does stack on top of AP granted by physical items.
+This effect is in addition to AP from physical items, but must replace AP from other Powers.
    - Prerequisites:
       + Role: Defender
    - Tags: